Marketing Agency Structure: Guide to Common Types and How To Implement One

 Step #1: Define Your Vision and Mission

 Next, create a mission statement that outlines the fundamental purpose and reason for your agency's existence.
-This statement should summarize the key activities and value you provide to clients.
-Consider your target market, services, and unique selling propositions.
+This should summarize the key activities and value you provide to clients.
+Consider your target market, services, and unique selling proposition.

-Alongside the vision and mission, establish a set of core values that define the principles and beliefs of your agency.
-These values will guide your agency's behavior, decision-making processes, and relationships with clients and employees.
-It’s always a good idea to consider the type of culture you want to foster within your agency, such as a supportive, creative, or entrepreneurial culture.
+Based on your vision and mission, establish a set of core values that define your agency’s principles and beliefs.
+These values will guide your agency's decision-making processes and relationships with clients and employees.
+Consider the type of culture you want to foster within your agency, whether it’s supportive, creative, or entrepreneurial.

 Step #2: Determine the Services You’ll Offer

-Research and analyze the market to understand the current demand for marketing services.
+Research and analyze your target market to understand the current demand for marketing services.
 Identify trends, emerging technologies, and areas where businesses may need assistance.
-This will help you align your services with market needs and identify potential niches or specialties.
+This will help you align your services with market needs and identify potential niches or specialties to pursue.

 Once you have a clear idea of what the average client needs, settle on the core services your agency will provide based on your expertise, resources, and target market.
-Common services may include:
+Common services may include a combination of the following:

 • Digital marketing